 There were some larger trends that we found in both rounds of our usability tests.
 They were ideas that emerged by digging deeper into our findings and looking at the bigger picture, and we made sure to keep them in mind as we geared up to finalise our whimbrel design.

-In our mid-fi tests, participants rarely identified the collage style gallery correctly, many of them scrolling past it without entering into the gallery itself.
+In our tests, participants rarely identified the collage style gallery correctly, many of them scrolling past it without entering into the gallery itself.
 The second carousal style gallery was more commonly identified correctly and engaged with.
+This may have been because we only tested young participants, and this format is a very common feature of social media sites like Instagram.
+In the end, we decided to eliminate the collage style gallery, as it provided little additional information and did not seem relevant to use in educational contexts.

-"Curio" is a system of delivering information developed by Story Inc. A still image contains certain "hotspots" or areas of interest that the viewer can click on to learn more.
+"Curio" is a system of delivering information developed where a still image contains "hotspots" or areas of interest that the viewer can click on to learn more, allowing users to slow down and explore a specific image.
+In our tests they were really successful at fostering engagement.

-However, this could create an interesting tension.
 If you wanted to suggest an order that the curio touch points are best explored through (like a mini narrative), more thought would need to go into the existing hierarchies.
 A potential solution is a numbering system, or a path through the touch points like a treasure map.

-The original whimbrels were designed using a backend system called Prismic.
-In our early talks with Story Inc, they mentioned that they weren’t totally happy with how it worked.
-So, after designing our templates in Figma, we explored Webflow as a potential alternative going forward.I took the lead in conducting research on Webflow.
+After designing our templates in Figma, I explored Webflow as a way to actualise our prototype.
 It was quite intimidating at first; I’d had unpleasant experiences with website builders before, and was expecting Webflow to be similarly challenging.
 Fortunately, building a site in Webflow turned out to be easier than expected, and I’m happy to have been able to add another program to my designer’s toolkit at the end of this project.

 I also led a demo session with the team at Story Inc, where I walked them through using webflow to style future whimbrels.
 It was a really rewarding culmination of weeks of research, and I was really proud of how much I’d managed to learn and create.